 - policy rules updated.

-Prompts are code.
-Version them, review them, and monitor for behavior changes after edits.
+Version prompts, review changes, and monitor behavior shifts after edits.

 - knowledge base updates change what is retrieved,